Admin Roles in Zoomdata

 The User Role

 The User role can view all existing data sources and (shared) dashboards.
 This role does not provide any editing or management rights to the data sources nor does it allow new data connections to be made.
-Users can create and explore charts and dashboards, save these visuals, as well as share them based on existing data sources (see Figure 7).
+Users can create and explore charts and dashboards, save these visuals, as well as share them based on existing data sources.

 The Groups Only Role

-When a number of Zoomdata users need access to the same data sources or require the same access restrictions (such as a sales team or business dev group), the Zoomdata Administrator can assign them to a group (as shown in Figure 8).
+When a number of Zoomdata users need access to the same data sources or require the same access restrictions (such as a sales team or business dev group), the Zoomdata Administrator can assign them to a group.
 Users assigned into a group inherit the specified group permissions set up by the administrator.
 This role lets administrators manage users' access to data sources down to the attributes and metrics level.
 A user can be assigned to multiple groups.

-Administrators can set access privileges for the users in the group either at a global level (as shown in Figure 9) or manually configured by data source (as shown in Figure 10).
+Administrators can set access privileges for the users in the group either at a global level or manually configured by data source.

 - By default, a group has read privileges to all existing data sources.